 Featured Online Programs

-We've created a complete list of four-year nonprofit public universities in Illinois.
-You can use the table below to compare data on student population, average net cost, acceptance rate, and number of applicants.
+Here is a complete list of all four-year nonprofit public universities in Florida.
+Use the table below to compare data on student population, average net cost, acceptance rate, and number of applicants.

 |School||Total Student Enrollment||Avg.
 Annual Net Price||Acceptance Rate||Number of Applicants|